MateoProjects/MAI/IMAS/Teoria/LECTURE 10 Cooperation in MAS (V) implicit methods.md

 Sociology is a discipline that results from an evolution of Philosophy in order to describe the interactions that arise among the members of a group, and the social structures that are established

-## Organizational studies
+## Organisation studies

-Organization theory is a descriptive discipline, mainly focusing on explaining and understanding how organizations work.
+Organisation theory is a descriptive discipline, mainly focusing on explaining and understanding how organizations work.

-Organization design is a normative, design-oriented discipline that aims to produce the frameworks and tools required to create effective organizations.
+Organisation design is a normative, design-oriented discipline that aims to produce the frameworks and tools required to create effective organisation.

 * involves the creation of roles, communication processes and formal reporting relationships in an organization.
 * Two phases: